 Commenting on the honorees, Institute Chairman and Co-Founder Leon E. Panetta said, “our democracy is under threat.
 Political theatrics have taken the place of governing and the victims of this vacuum of leadership are the American people.
 We need elected officials who understand their responsibility to the American people and to our democracy.
 The Panetta Institute honors three leaders who put duty before party and have shown the courage and integrity in their stewardship of our democracy.”

-The November 11 celebration also serves as the premier fundraiser to help support The Panetta Institute for Public Policy and its mission to attract thoughtful men and women to lives of public service, inspiring them to a high standard of conduct and equipping them with the practical skills of self-government.
+The November 11 celebration also served as the premier fundraiser to help support The Panetta Institute for Public Policy and its mission to attract thoughtful men and women to lives of public service, inspiring them to a high standard of conduct and equipping them with the practical skills of self-government.
 The gala featured a gourmet four-course meal and award-winning wines.
 For more information on purchasing seats for the gala or sponsoring a table call the Panetta Institute at 831-582-4200.

 Panetta Institute Survey Shows Students’ Outlook on the Future and the Direction of the Nation are at an All –Time Low